khorben/mpvd/README.md

 mpvd is a background service to play music with the `mpv(1)` media player.

-mpvd is distributed under the terms of the GNU GPL License (version 3).
+mpvd is distributed under the terms of the 2-clause BSD license.
+Please refer to the `COPYING` file for more information.

 Compiling mpvd